 Skip to main content

-Our Applied Arts collection focuses on objects produced by German-Jewish craftspeople and companies.
-We are also interested in how the artists’ experiences of migration are reflected in the objects’ design.
+Our collection focuses on objects that were created by German-Jewish artisans or companies.
+We are also interested in how artists’ experiences of migration are reflected in their object design.

-Most of the roughly 1,000 objects currently in the collection date back to the late nineteenth century.
-They range from high-quality pieces in ceramic and silver by individual artists to everyday objects and products mass-manufactured in German-Jewish factories.
+Most of the objects in the collection date from the late nineteenth century onwards.
+They range from high-quality ceramic and silver pieces by individual artists to mass-produced goods from German-Jewish manufacturers.

 Reimann School